Flora and Fauna in the Dolomites

 Edelweiss: A Symbol of Courage and Love

-The edelweiss isn’t just a pretty flower; it is the true star of the Dolomites.
-With its striking, star-shaped petals and its rare appearance high up on rocky slopes, this little bloom has captured hearts for centuries.
 Growing in places where few other plants dare to survive, it has come to stand for purity, resilience, and the fragile balance of alpine life.
 It is also a symbol of courage: in the past, young men would risk climbing steep, dangerous cliffs just to pick a single edelweiss as a token of bravery and love.
-No wonder it became a cherished emblem in local traditions, a reminder to every trekker of both the delicate beauty and the enduring spirit of these mountains.
+No wonder it became a cherished emblem in local traditions, and a reminder to trekkers of both the delicate beauty and enduring spirit of these mountains.

 Edelweiss: A Symbol of Courage and Love